popany/notes/c_cpp/memory_model/note.md

 ## Sequentially Consistent

 Sequential consistency means that all threads agree on the order in which memory operations occurred, and that order is consistent with the order of operations in the program source code. [[3]](#3-an-introduction-to-lock-free-programming)

+## sequentially consistent memory model

+In a [sequentially consistent](http://preshing.com/20120612/an-introduction-to-lock-free-programming#sequential-consistency) memory model, there is no memory reordering.
+It's as if the entire program execution is reduced to a sequential interleaving of instructions from each thread.
+In particular, the result r1 = r2 = 0 from [Memory Reordering Caught in the Act](http://preshing.com/20120515/memory-reordering-caught-in-the-act) becomes impossible.  [[9]](#9-weak-vs-strong-memory-models)

+In any case, sequential consistency only really becomes interesting as a **software** memory model, when working in higher-level programming languages.
+In Java 5 and higher, you can declare shared variables as `volatile`.
+In C++11, you can use the default ordering constraint, `memory_order_seq_cst`, when performing operations on atomic library types.
+If you do those things, the toolchain will **restrict compiler reordering** and **emit CPU-specific instructions which act as the appropriate memory barrier types**.
+In this way, a sequentially consistent memory model can be "**emulated**" even on weakly-ordered multicore devices. [[9]](#9-weak-vs-strong-memory-models)

 ## Sequenced Before